What Is The Coronavirus? Prevention of Novel Coronavirus FAQ

 Why are nursing homes at greater risk for COVID-19 outbreaks?

-Older people and people with multiple co-morbidities tend to have more severe symptoms if they contract COVID-19.
+Older people and people with multiple comorbidities tend to have more severe symptoms if they contract COVID-19.
 Residents of nursing homes tend to be frailer, have more functional limitations, and have more chronic and complex conditions than other older adults.
-Based on the data about COVID-19, nursing home residents are at the highest risk for serious illness as a result of exposure.
+Based on data about COVID-19, nursing home residents are at the highest risk for serious illness as a result of exposure.

-Can you catch the coronavirus a second time?
+Can you catch COVID-19 a second time?